cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/fetch-event.md

 ### `waitUntil`

-Extends the lifetime of the "fetch" event.
-Accepts a `Promise`-based task which the Workers runtime will execute before the handler terminates but without blocking the response.
+The `waitUntil` command extends the lifetime of the `"fetch"` event.
+It accepts a `Promise`-based task which the Workers runtime will execute before the handler terminates but without blocking the response.
 For example, this is ideal for [caching responses](/runtime-apis/cache#put) or handling logging.

 With the Service Worker format, `waitUntil` is available within the `event` because it is a native `FetchEvent` property.